ai4prod/data_versioning_template_classification/README.md

 We adapt dataset folder path in order to be integrated in ai4prod_python

-#How to Connect to a remote Local Dataset
+# How to Connect to a remote Dataset on Local Machine

 This code will setup a remote folder for dataset version.
 It is working as a git remote repository but for large dataset file